ashnansen/CAx/README.md

 # CAx
 This i a project about making an linux distro whit focus on design software like Freecad KiCad and other programs for Production invoriment.
+The distro is still in its starting face.

 The Distro will contain programs like